Toggle menu

 Email (opens new window)

-Glasgow City Region Bus Partnership brings together as a voluntary partnership the eight Glasgow City Region local authorities, Strathclyde Partnership for Transport, bus operators (through their new alliance, GlasGo) and bus passenger representative groups to address current challenges to bus travel and to improve the passenger experience for communities across the Region.
+Glasgow City Region Bus Partnership brings together as a voluntary partnership the eight Glasgow City Region local authorities, Strathclyde Partnership for Transport, bus operators and bus passenger representative groups to address the current challenges to bus travel, and to improve the passenger experience for communities across the City Region.

 Aims of the Glasgow City Region Bus Partnership include: